AutoDRIVE-Ecosystem/AutoDRIVE-Simulator-HPC/README.md

 In sessions, create a new session and select SSH.
 ![image](https://github.com/user-attachments/assets/b4d416a4-e690-473f-9ae5-5834c9eaee7d)

+- In `Remote host`, enter: `slogin.palmetto.clemson.edu`
-In remote host, enter: slogin.palmetto.clemson.edu Make sure Specify username is checked and enter your username.
+- Make sure `Specify username` is checked and enter your `username`.
-In advanced SSH settings, make sure X11-Forwarding is enabled.
+- In `Advanced SSH settings`, ensure that `X11 Forwarding` is enabled.
-Click OK to create the session
+- Click `OK` to create the session
-Use this session for working with AutoDRIVE on Palmetto2.
+- Use this session for working with AutoDRIVE on Palmetto2.

 ### Running the Simulator with an Interactive Job: